 4. Weighted lunges

-Weighted lunges, sometimes called loaded lunges, dumbell lunges, or barbell lunges, are a simple enough exercise.
+Weighted lunges, sometimes called loaded lunges, dumbbell lunges, or barbell lunges, are a simple enough exercise.
 We’ve all had to do lunges at some point, and many people incorporate them into a well-rounded workout.
 Weighted lunges are precisely what they sound like: lunges with added weight.
-The photo above accurately portrays what the movement looks like; you’re doing a lunge while holding some sort of weight — be it a plate, dumbell, or even kettlebell.
+The photo above accurately portrays what the movement looks like; you’re doing a lunge while holding some sort of weight — be it a plate, dumbbell, or even kettlebell.

 This, of course, puts extra strain on your legs and core, helping build muscle.
 If you’re used to doing lunges, adding some weight may not seem too difficult.
 But give it a few reps, and you’ll be feeling it in the quads and hamstrings.
 And you’ll probably be feeling it the next day, too.

 5. Kettlebell overhead rear-lunge

 We’re going to stick with lunges for the final item on our list, as they incorporate elements of the squat with some additional physiological movements as well.
 But put down the plate or barbell and replace it with a kettlebell for the overhead rear-lunge, and watch the video above from Thrive Personal Training in Australia to get the gist of the exercise.

 Not only will this move help you continue to build muscle in your lower body, but it will also add a little variety to the routine.
 It’s also deceptively efficient; getting through one set will have you breathing hard and fatiguing fast.